ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_ltc2311_v3/adc_ltc2311_v3.rst

 ------------

 The IP core ADC_LVDS_LTC2311 in version 3 is designed to read the ADCs which are located on the :ref:`analog adapter board <Analog_LTC2311_16_v3>` and to further process the values obtained from the ADCs.
 The IP core features an AXI4 Lite interface for settings and software control.
-For real time control, the IP core can be triggered by using a hardware port as well.
+For real time control, the IP core can be triggered by using the hardware port ``TRIGGER_CONV``.
+The IP-Core adds a offset value to the raw value and multiplies the result with a conversion factor, which in turn is avialable on the hardware port ``SI_VALUE``.
-The raw value from the ADC and the processed value are available as ``std_logic_vectors`` at the hardware interface of the IP core.
+The raw value from the ADC and the processed value are ``std_logic_vectors`` at the hardware interface of the IP core.
 For a thorough project description please refer to the project report which is available in the :ref:`Downloads section <downloads>`.

 Features